Ohio mass shooting: Nine killed 'in less than one minute'

 Police say the 24-year-old white man behind the shooting, killed his sister and eight others before he was fatally shot by police.

-Authorities say Connor Betts was killed by police less than a minute after he started shooting a .223-caliber rifle into the streets of a popular Dayton nightlife area at 1am local time.
+Authorities say Connor Betts was killed by police less than a minute after he started shooting a .223-caliber rifle into the streets of a popular Dayton nightlife area at 1am local time in the second US mass shooting in less than 24 hours.

 "In less than one minute, Dayton first responders neutralised the shooter," Mayor Whaley said.